 In the Commission's view it is reasonable for BC Ferries to absorb a portion of the increased costs into its operations statement as an "ordinary" increase.
 These are difficult times for transportation companies but the company cannot expect to pass along to its customers its entire increase in fuel costs.
-The Commission has decided that this portion should equal a 5% variance above the originally expected level of fuel prices as defined by the set price in Commission Order 04-02 of 28th September 2004 which authorized the establishment of deferral accounts.
+The Commission has decided that this portion should equal a 5% variance above the originally expected level of fuel prices as defined by the set price in Commission Order 04-02 of 28th September 2004 which authorized the establishment of Deferral Accounts.

 The Commission's view is that it is reasonable to recover the forecast balances of the Deferral Accounts over the remainder of the current performance term, which ends March 31, 2008.
-On this basis the required increases are calculated at 4% for the major routes (route group 1) and at 6% for the other route groups.
+On this basis the required increases are calculated at 4% of the price cap that would be in effect November 1, 2006 for the major routes (route group 1) and at 6% for the other route groups to the end of fiscal year 2008.